-Not quite.
 As the local police chief explained, the victim’s vampire credentials did not exactly check out.
 “The deceased, Alufeso Galangala, was caught around 1am at Chiyendausiku just loitering and after questioning, the mob resorted to violence after the suspect failed to give them convincing information as to why he was just loitering during those old hours,” said Aggrey Bondo of Balaka police station.

 The mobs that killed Galangala and others were apparently convinced their victims were drinking human blood as part of some kind of magic ritual.

 In a statement, Malawi’s human rights commission condemned the attacks: “Similar to recent attacks on persons with albinism, the violence and brutal killings of persons suspected to be bloodsuckers in Mulanje are being influenced by cultural beliefs, superstition and myths.

 “This form of violence has sadly resulted in merciless killings of innocent people in Mulanje and surrounding districts.
 On the one hand, it has been reported that some people have allegedly been killed mysteriously after their blood had been sucked, and on the other hand, it has been reported that some people have also been killed and molested for being suspected of being bloodsuckers,” said the statement.
 “In both cases, the commission considers those killed and molested as innocent people and entitled to the full protection of the law.”

 Malawi’s President Peter Mutharika also got involved, urging people not to take matters into their own hands.
 “If people are using witchcraft to suck people’s blood, I will deal with them and I ask them to stop doing that with immediate effect,” he said.

 In the four districts affected by the so-called “vampirism” epidemic, the security situation has become so unstable that the United Nations has withdrawn staff, worried for their safety.